Cedric E. Pringle

-Rear Admiral Cedric E. Pringle (born c.
-1964) is a retired United States Navy officer and career Surface Warfare Officer who served as the 31st Commandant of the National War College.
+Cedric E. Pringle (born c.
+1964) is a former United States Navy officer and career Surface Warfare Officer who served as the 31st Commandant of the National War College.
 He served in this position from October 16, 2019 until July 2021, when he relinquished command to Air Force Brigadier General Jeffrey H. Hurlbert.
 As the commandant, Pringle was responsible for formulating academic policies, supervising curriculum planning, preparation, and ensuring excellence in classroom teaching.
 Prior to serving as Commandant, Pringle served as Commander, Expeditionary Strike Group 3, from December 2017 to September 2019.

 Early life and education

 Pringle graduated from the University of South Carolina in December 1986 with a Bachelor of Science in Economics and received his commission through Navy ROTC.
 He also earned a Master of Science in Financial Management from the Naval Postgraduate School in 1998 and a Master of Arts in National Security Strategy from the Naval War College in 2003.